robertcoles04/Project-3-/README.md

 <H1> COP3530 - Project 3 </h1>
+This is the README file for how to run our project.
 This is the template for Project 3 repositories.
 It includes all the assignment instructions and documentation to help you use GitHub.

 <h2> Table of Contents </h2>